 Are you ready to upgrade your organization’s Drupal 7 website?
-Now is a great time to get this ball rolling, as well as an opportunity to tackle your team’s larger website wishlists.
+Now is a great time to get the ball rolling on navigating your upgrade from Drupal 7, as well as an opportunity to tackle your team’s larger website wishlists.

 At Forum One, we work with a great many nonprofits and government agencies that run their websites on Drupal.
 Drupal allows them to customize complex workflows, as well as design and develop based on audience needs—all the while being flexible enough to optimize over time.
-As Drupal 7 aims to sunset in 2022, the latest versions of Drupal 8 and 9 ship with new features including a built-in media library and content workflows, as well as a new layout builder.
+As Drupal 7 aims to sunset in 2023, the latest version of Drupal 9 ships with new features including a built-in media library and content workflows and a new layout builder.
 These tools enable content creators to robustly manage large volumes of content and easily create pages with flexible layouts that connect with target audiences.

 Planning for a Drupal upgrade